Welcome to Leverstock Green Village Association

 Leverstock Green Village Association CIO

-Leverstock Green Village Association is a voluntary group which seeks to promote and protect the interests of residents and to provide facilities in the interests of social welfare for recreation and leisure time.
+Leverstock Green Village Association is a voluntary group and charity which seeks to promote and protect the interests of residents and to provide facilities in the interests of social welfare for recreation and leisure time.
 It also supervises the maintenance and management of the Village Hall in the furtherance of these aims.

 Just a short walk from open countryside, Leverstock Green is a historic and pretty English village on the eastern edge of Hemel Hempstead.
 With its village green, local shops, schools, library, clubs, church and various other amenities, it is a popular place to live for all ages.
 The village has excellent transport links and is conveniently located for easy access to the M1 (Junction 8) and M25 (Junction 20 or 21).

 Frequent train services run from Hemel Hempstead station and nearby St Albans station.
 Regular bus services serve Hemel Hempstead, St Albans, Watford, Rickmansworth, Stevenage and Welwyn Garden City.

-Nearby, the 758 Green Line bus offers a fast service to Brent Cross, Baker Street and Victoria while from the town centre bus station National Express offers services to Luton, Heathrow and Gatwick Airports as well as other towns and cities in the Home Counties.
+Nearby, the 758 Green Line bus offers a fast service to Brent Cross, Baker Str, et and Victoria while from the town centre bus station National Express offers services to Luton, Heathrow and Gatwick Airports as well as other towns and cities in the Home Counties.

 The Village Hall

 We benefit from having one of the finest Village Halls / Community Centres in Dacorum with a main hall and two smaller rooms, also two kitchens and a bar.
 All are very well used for a variety of purposes ranging from dance classes to amateur dramatic productions and are available for hire by the hour on a 'one off', weekly or monthly basis at very competitive rates.
 Full details can be found by clicking on Hall Hire link above.

 Many of the clubs and organisations that use the hall would welcome new members, details of many of these can be found by clicking on the Activities link above.